What Is a Workflow Plan?

 You’re now ready to start implementing a workflow plan into your process.
 Don’t forget to train your team on how the workflow fits into existing processes, and at any point that you edit the workflow in the future.

 What Is the Purpose of a Workflow Plan?

 Teams can use workflow plans to manage work items in a process by tracking task ownership, status, and progress.
 Additionally, having a clear workflow plan allows you to identify bottlenecks, inefficiencies, or areas for automation.

 An Example of a Workflow Plan

-All types of enterprises and companies can use workflows.
-Here is one example of a workflow in a marketing firm:
+Below is an example of a workflow in a marketing firm:

-- At the end of the week, the SEO managers create tasks for the next week that they add to the Do folder.
+- At the end of the week, the SEO managers create tasks for the next week, and add them to the Do folder.

 - The project management team delegates the tasks and deadlines to team members.

 - This information is listed on the company calendar so that team members can see what tasks are on deck for the week and their deadlines.